Frozen (Madonna song): Composition and recording

-"Frozen" is a downtempo electronica and pop ballad which has a layered sound enhanced by synthesizers and strings, arranged by Craig Armstrong.
+"Frozen" is a downtempo, electronica, pop and electropop ballad which has a layered sound enhanced by synthesizers and strings, arranged by Craig Armstrong.
 It was composed using common time in the key of F minor, with a moderate tempo of 102 beats per minute.
 "Frozen" has a basic sequence of Fm–E♭–D♭–E♭ as its chord progression.
 The chorus, however, has the chord progression of Fm–B♭m–G♭–A♭.
 Madonna's vocals range from the lower octave of F_{3} to the higher note of A♭_{4}.

 The song begins with austere, classical strings while the chord progression emphasizes tonic, submediant and flattened leading-tone chords.
 For the second phrase, which includes a dramatic crescendo, rhythm and ambient electronic effects are added gradually.
 Santiago Fouz-Hernández and Freya Jarman-Ivens, authors from Madonna's Drowned Worlds, commented that the song is strongly inspired by different forms of classical music, notably contemporary classical music such as neoromanticism, as well as Italian opera composers and pieces such as Giacomo Puccini's Madama Butterfly and Giuseppe Verdi's Aida.
 Madonna's vocals have drawn comparisons to medieval music.

 Tom Ewing of Freaky Trigger described Orbit's drum and electronic programming as "extraordinarily abstract for a global smash – a kind of cold, bassless dub approach, where the gaps, echoes and drop-outs matter as much as the beats, which spread sharply, like sudden cracks on a frozen surface.
 They need Armstrong's strings to hold the song together.
 And those strings in turn – a dark, Arctic sea of swells and crests – need the beats to sound more perilous than comforting."